Is this a “jock” environment?

 What if I don’t want to play rugby games but just practice?

 You will never be expected to do anything you are not comfortable with.
 If you want to play touch games or work hard to try your hand at contact rugby next year we cater for that.
-If you’re a great rugby player and want to play top class rugby you are welcome to also train with our Wanderers Rugby teammates.
+If you’re a great rugby player and want to play top class rugby you are welcome to also train with our Diggers Rugby teammates.
 But if you only want to practice that’s good too.

 What about supporters – can people come support but not necessarily play?